 Term Topics Task Details 1 Dance performance with a focus on safe dance practice and performance quality.
 Through the study of Dance performance students will develop their communication skills and creativity.
 Students will then use critical reflection on their dance practice in their Dance journal.
-Self-assessment, peer assessment and formative assessment through technique classes and journal reflections 2 Students will continue to work on safe dance practice related to dance performance.
-There will be an increase focus on written work and critical reflection through the study of dance appreciation.
-Performance of class dance Journal writing in response to classwork Written analysis on safe dance practice 3 Students will continue to work on dance performance and dance appreciation.
-Students will be introduced dance composition fostering critical and creative thinking.
+Formative Classwork and Journal reflections - ongoing course work Self-assessment, peer assessment and formative assessment through technique classes and journal reflections.
+2 Students will continue to work on safe dance practice related to dance performance.
+There will be an increased focus on written work and critical reflection through the study of dance appreciation.
+Performance and Analysis Students will perform their class dance.
+Students will be assessed on their application of Technique and Performance Quality.
+Students will submit a written analysis on safe dance practice in relation to their class dance - focusing specifically on alignment.
+3 Students will continue to work on dance performance and dance appreciation.
+Students will be introduced to dance composition fostering critical and creative thinking.
 Students will explore aspects of the elements of dance in response to 'weather' in their composition work.
 Through the study of Composition students will develop skills in teamwork and collaboration.
-Composition (Practical) task Written Analysis of the compositional process 4 Dance performance, in increasing complexity, with a focus on safe dance practice and performance quality.
+Composition Task Students will compose and perform a short movement sequence in response to a given stimulus.
+Students are assessed on their manipulation of the elements of dance to communicate a concept/intent.
+Students will submit a written analysis of their compositional process - focusing specifically on their reflection of how they have applied elements of dance and transitions to their movement.
+4 Dance performance, in increasing complexity, with a focus on safe dance practice and performance quality.
 Through the study of Dance performance students will continue to develop their communication skills and creativity.
-Self-assessment, peer assessment and formative assessment through technique classes and journal reflections
+Formative Classwork - ongoing course work Self-assessment, peer assessment and formative assessment through technique classes and journal reflections.